 This completes the first Rak’ah of Salah.
 For the next Rak’ah you have to stand up and perform it likewise, only that you do not narrate Subhanaka at the start, and after the second Sujood you sit and say Tashahhud after raising the index finger.

 “At-Tahiyyatu lillahi was- Salawatu wat-Tayyibatu As-Salamu alaika ayyuhannabiyyu wa rahmatullahi wa barakatuhu.
 Assalamu ‘alaina wa’ala ibadil-Lahis -Salihinash hadu al-La ilaha il-Lal lahu wa ash hadu anna Muhammadan abduhu wa rasuluhu.”

-(Greetings, prayers and goodness belong to Allah.
-Peace be on you, O Prophet and the mercy of Allah and His blessings.
-Peace be on us and on the righteous servants of Allah I bear witness that there is no god but Allah, and bear witness that Muhammad is His servant and Messenger.)
+(Greetings, prayers, and goodness belong to Allah.
+Peace Be on you, O Prophet, and the mercy of Allah and His blessings.
+Peace is on us and on the righteous servants of Allah I bear witness that there is no god but Allah and bear witness that Muhammad is His servant and Messenger.)

 “Allahumma salli ‘ala Muhammadin Wa ‘ala ali Muhammadin Kama sallaita ‘ala Ibrahima wa ‘ala ali Ibrahima wa barik ‘ala Muhammadin wa ‘ala ali Muhammadin Kama barakta ‘ ala Ibrahima Wa ‘ ala ali Ibrahima Fil a’lamina Innaka hamidun Majid.”